 Even if you have the money in the bank, you may not want to bring your account down to zero.
 For example, let's say your transmission goes out or the hot water heater suddenly decides you will only have cold showers from now on.
-Using zero apr credit cards can be a smart way to take care of immediate emergencies while still leaving cash in the bank in case any other unexpected problems arise.
+Using a credit card with a 0% intro APR offer can be a smart way to take care of immediate emergencies while still leaving cash in the bank in case any other unexpected problems arise.

 Credit cards are simple and easy to use.
 No need to worry about whether your check will be accepted and no stress about the possibility of losing the cash in your wallet.
 Credit cards can be used almost anywhere, and they come with great fraud protection too.

-In the event your card is lost or stolen, your liability is capped at the first $50 of any fraudulent charges, however so long as you notify your issuer in a timely manner, you will likely not be liable for any amount.
+In the event your card is lost or stolen, your liability is capped at the first $50 of any fraudulent charges.
+So long as you notify your issuer in a timely manner, you will likely not be liable for any amount.
 On the other hand, if your wallet disappears with a couple hundred dollars inside, consider that money gone for good.